 Yes.
 All-in-one website builders, like Squarespace and Wix, have free parallax templates for you to choose from (e.g., Squarespace Brine templates).
 On Wix, you also have the option to enable parallax scrolling for the background on your page.
 Simply click “Change Page Background” on the Editor, hit “Settings,” click on “Scroll Effects,” and look for “Parallax.”

 Is designing a website difficult?

 With all-in-one site builders, designing a website is as easy as replacing the pre-made content with your own.
 However, to get all the visual elements right, you first need to determine the goal of your website and research your competitors and target audience.
-It doesn’t have to be complicated, and it really takes only seven steps to design a site for your small business.

 What’s the best way to build a small business website?

 As a site builder with no experience in web development, the easiest way to get your website up and running is through all-in-one site builders like Squarespace and Wix.
 While these site builders are easy to learn, they also have the downside of less customizability.
 Alternatively, you can take it up a notch and choose a content management system like WordPress.
 Learn how to build a website now.